kjxautomations/framework-template/Config/README.md

 ## Design Goals

 The primary goal of the configuration system is to allow instruments to have calibration data that is per-instrument to be stored on the instrument.
 A good example of this is storing offsets from motor homing position to a standard coordinate system.
+Other goals of the system are:
+* Allow easy simulation of devices.
+This is useful during instrument bring-up when all the hardware may not be available.
-A secondary goal is to facilitate experiments by internal users of the software, such as System Integration and Software Test.
+* Facilitate experiments by internal users of the software, such as System Integration and Software Test.
 An example of this is performing A/B testing of the customer-facing software with alternate tuning parameters.
-A tertiary goal is to allow advanced testing and debugging scenarios that involve the interchange of software components that share a common interface.
+* Allow advanced testing and debugging scenarios that involve the interchange of software components that share a common interface.
 Examples of this include:

-* Allowing classes that control hardware components to be exchanged for ones that simply simulate the component, which allows running the software without a physical instrument or with one that is only partially built.
 * Allowing different instrument generations (e.g. several generations of prototypes) to be supported by a single program

 ## Audience